 If focusing was a problem, you would not have been able to complete your project overnight.
 The problem is that you chose to wait until the last moment, the problem is you couldn’t prioritize your tasks.

 You cannot prioritize because you swamp yourself with so many mundane and unimportant tasks that the important tasks take a back seat until the deadline approaches.
 You think you’re busy doing all the unproductive tasks when in reality you’re just procrastinating.

-Thus, here are 8 ways that will tell you how to improve your focus and get out of this loop of spinning your wheels:
+Thus, here are 8 ways that will show you how to improve focus and productivity and get out of this loop of spinning your wheels:

-How to improve your focus?
+How to Improve Focus and Productivity?
 8 Full proof ways that will help you

 1. Keep your phone away

 Whenever I am working on something super important, I keep my phone away from my eyesight.
 “Out of sight, out of mind” is 100% true when it comes to leaving your phone in a different room.
 If you want to go a step further, you can also turn on the “Do not disturb” mode on your phone.
 It works great for me, you can give it a try.

 This will help you to improve your focus and concentration because it eliminates one of the biggest sources of distraction from your work time.

 2. Stop Multitasking

 Wanting to complete all the tasks at hand can get overwhelming.
 This often leads to multitasking.
 You may think you’re being ‘productive’ and handling it all well.
 But, in reality, multitasking kills your focus because you’re constantly going back and forth to attend to two or more projects at the same time.